KristersKat/pl-crud/README.md

    ```
 8. Open [http://localhost:3000](http://localhost:3000) in your browser

-### Deployment to Vercel

-1. Push your code to a GitHub repository
-2. Connect your repository to Vercel
-3. Add the following environment variables in your Vercel project settings:
-   - `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase URL
-   - `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase anon key
-4. Deploy your application

 ## Database Schema

 The application uses a single table called `tasks` with the following schema: